victorhmf/stock-service/README.md

   - `docker exec -it api-service npm run db:test:migrate`

 - Once the test database is set up, run the integration tests with: `docker exec -it api-service npm run test:integration`

+## Video

+You can watch the demonstration video by following this [link](https://www.loom.com/share/4a3d93f345b1481fb42082b2212f29a2?sid=2838bc7e-cfcc-4fb3-9534-7758e251f0ad).

+## Improvements

+Below is a list of enhancements I consider important for the future of the project:

+- **Use TypeScript**: Enhance code maintainability and scalability.
+- **Add More Validations**: Implement additional validation for route parameters.
+- **Implement Message Brokering**: Utilize message brokering for asynchronous processes such as sending emails.